Newsletter

 Because one extra stream in a strong lane can teach you something.
 Five extra streams in crowded, low-fit windows can mostly teach you that sleep is nice and cardboard piles multiply in the dark.

-Auction Compass is built around that exact timing problem: helping Whatnot sellers choose stronger weekly live slots by looking at public viewership patterns, competition pressure, and promotion timing context.
-If you want the deeper timing side after this cadence guide, start with the related timing article: Best Time to Go Live on Whatnot for Sports Cards and TCG Sellers.
+Auction Compass is built around that exact timing problem: helping Whatnot sellers choose stronger weekly live slots by comparing buyer attention, seller supply, and repeatable slots.
+If you want the deeper timing side after this cadence guide, start with the related timing article: Best Times to Go Live on Whatnot for Sports Cards and TCG Sellers.

 The practical answer